 Local SEO Best Practice #1 – Create a Google My Business Listing

-Google My Business is the foundation of local listings and without it, a business’ name will not show up in the local listings.
-These listings are already becoming more competitive.
-Google used to include a “7 pack” of local businesses but they’ve dwindled that down and only the top three businesses are shown in full.
-The only way for a business to appear there is by creating a Google My Business listing.
+GMB is the foundation of local listings and without it, a business will not show up in the local listings.
+These listings are already becoming more competitive as time goes on.
+Google used to include a “7 pack” (list of seven local businesses in map format) but they’ve dwindled that down and only the top three businesses are shown in the map area.
+The only way for a business to appear there is by creating and optimizing a Google My Business listing with the appropriate information i.e. business name, category, hours of operation, description, payment methods accepted, etc.

-You can set up a Google My Business listing in less than an hour.
-Business owners should visit www.google.com/business to get started.
+You can set up a GMB listing in less than an hour.
+Business owners should visit https://business.google.com/ to get started.
 Click on the ‘Start Now’ button and follow the subsequent instructions.

 Google gives business owners the option of filling out as much or as little information as they’d like, but it’s most recommended that as much information as possible is provided.

-Other tips to follow when creating a Google My Business listing is:
+Other tips to follow when creating a GMB listing is:

 - While the picture is important, the title of the image file is also important.
 It should include a keyword, which could be the business’ location, name, or phone number.